bigsk1/cfx-terminal/README.md

 - **Frontend**: Next.js with Chakra UI for a cyberpunk aesthetic
 - **Backend**: Python FastAPI for high-performance API endpoints
-- **AI Integration**: OpenAI GPT-4 for text generation and DALL-E 3 for image creation
+- **AI Integration**: OpenAI or xAI for text generation and DALL-E 3 for image creation
 - **Twitter API**: For posting tweets, threads, and images
 - **Cloudflare Images**: Optional integration for image hosting